Brett Stark: Storylines

-Brett arrives in Ramsay Street with Danni after they are expelled from their respective boarding schools.
-Cheryl doesn't want her children to stay around, as she is enjoying her Lotto win.
-Cheryl didn't want him to leave boarding school as she has high ambitions for Brett and wants him to study law.
-Brett becomes close to Helen, she helps him with his artist ambitions by applying for a job.
-Lou Carpenter uses Brett by giving him a job at the car Lott, in order to get close to Cheryl.
-Cheryl and Lou begin a relationship, this infuriates Danni and Darren.
+Brett arrives in Ramsay Street with Danni after they are expelled from their boarding schools.
+Cheryl does not want her children to stay around, as she is enjoying her Lotto win.
+Cheryl has high ambitions for Brett, wanting him to study law.
+Brett becomes close to Helen; she helps him with his artist ambitions by applying for a job.
+Lou Carpenter uses Brett by giving him a job at the car lot, in order to get close to Cheryl.
+Cheryl and Lou begin a relationship; this infuriates Danni and Darren.
 Brett offers Cheryl support and approves of Lou.
-He becomes friends with Rick Alessi (Dan Falzon) to look popular and tries to get him to become school captain.
-Brett also tries to win the affections of Debbie Martin (Marnie Reece-Wilmore) and tries to impress her by taking her on an expensive date using Cheryl's credit card.
-Debbie is flattered but is not looking for a relationship with Brett, however, she agrees to attend Erinsborough High's debutante ball with him and gives him a kiss at the end of the night.
+He becomes friends with Rick Alessi (Dan Falzon) to look popular, and tries to get him to become school captain.
+Brett also tries to win the affections of Debbie Martin (Marnie Reece-Wilmore), and tries to impress her by taking her on an expensive date using Cheryl's credit card.
+Debbie is flattered but is not looking for a relationship with Brett; however, she agrees to attend Erinsborough High's debutante ball with him and gives him a kiss at the end of the night.

 Brett later gets a pet rat and lectures Danni about animal rights.
-He then begins a romance with Lata Chatterji (Kamila Webb) but her older brother Vikram (Nigel Rodrigues) is livid and disapproves of their relationship, they later end their romance after Lata is sent away to live with an aunt.
-As a parting gift, Lata buys Brett a Galah, who he names Dahl.
+He then begins a romance with Lata Chatterji (Kamila Webb), but her older brother Vikram (Nigel Rodrigues) is livid and disapproves of their relationship; they later end their romance after Lata is sent away to live with an aunt.
+As a parting gift, Lata buys Brett a Galah, which he names Dahl.